Alappuzha

-Alappuzha (/ml/) or Alleppey is a municipality and town on the Laccadive Sea in the southern Indian state of Kerala.
-It is the district headquarters of the Alappuzha District, and is located about 130 km north of the state capital Thiruvananthapuram.
+Alappuzha (/ml/) or Alleppey is a city and municipality on the Laccadive Sea in the southern Indian state of Kerala.
+It is the headquarters of Alappuzha district, located about 62 km south of the commercial city of Kochi and 152 km northwest of the state capital Thiruvananthapuram.
 As per the 2011 Indian census, Alappuzha has a population of 240,991 people, and a population density of 3675 /sqkm.

 Alappuzha dates back to the Sangam era, and was mentioned by Pliny the Elder as far back as the 1st century AD as Baraces.
 Later in the 16th and 17th centuries, the town flourished as an important hub for trading spices with various European powers including the Dutch and the Portuguese.
 Under the rule of Raja Kesavadas, a port was constructed and canals for transport were laid throughout the city, and the town experienced rapid development.
 However, by the late 18th century, the region had come under British rule and experienced a decline in its status as a centre for commerce and culture.

 Today, Alappuzha is a prominent tourist destination in Kerala.
-The town is famous for its waterways and backwaters, and has been described as the "Venice of the East" for the small canals winding through its historic centre.
-Its also known as the Tarshish land of Kerala It plays a role as one of the primary access points for the annual Nehru Trophy Boat Race during the festival of Onam.
+The town is famous for its waterways and backwaters.
+It's known as the Tarshish land of Kerala It plays a role as one of the primary access points for the annual Nehru Trophy Boat Race during the festival of Onam.
 Alappuzha is also a hub for coir manufacturing, and has a thriving coir industry.

-Etymology
+District Circumstances

-Carved out of the erstwhile Kottayam and Kollam districts, Alappuzha district was formed on 17 August 1957 and consisted initially of seven taluks, namely Cherthala, Ambalappuzha, Kuttanad, Chengannur, Karthikappally and Mavelikkara.
+Carved out of the erstwhile Kottayam and Kollam districts, Alappuzha district was formed on 17 August 1957 and consisted initially of seven taluks, namely Cherthala, Ambalappuzha, Kuttanad, Thiruvalla, Chengannur, Karthikappally and Mavelikkara.

 The district is bounded on the north by Kochi and Kanayannur taluks of Ernakulam district, on the east by Vaikom, Kottayam and Changanassery taluks of Kottayam district and Thiruvalla, Kozhencherry and Adoor taluks of Pathanamthitta district, on the south by Kunnathur and Karunagappally taluks of Kollam district and on the west by Laccadive Sea.

 The Alappuzha district comprises six taluks, namely Cherthala, Ambalappuzha, Kuttanad, Karthikappally, Chengannur and Mavelikkara.
 The area of the district is 1414 km2.